UNamurCSFaculty/INFOM124-Software-verification-and-validation_STUDENTS/TP3/Configuration.md

   -Dsonar.login=sqp_6028bd54b089.....899d405de2159436feec
 ```

 10. This command will not be enough to run sonar on our project.
-We have to add this line at the end of the command: `-Pcoverage`.
+We have to add this line at the end of the command: `-Pcoverage` so that we can have the code coverage values in sonar.
 This gives us the entire command to keep:
 ```console
 mvn clean verify sonar:sonar \
   -Dsonar.projectKey=test-sonar \